a17jespe/mobileapp-programming-widgets/README.md

  the design GUI in Android Studio allows for a very beginner friendly approach before deep delving in the code-compartment.

 The following image displays the resulting GUI.
 While it's not pretty, it is functional and was a practice-assignment.
 The button opens the browser where my github is displayed.
-To make this function I imported two libraries, one named content.Intent and one named net.Uri.
+To make this function I imported two libraries, one named 'content.Intent' and one named 'net.Uri'.
 They allowed me to easily open the link in a browser with a small amount of code.
 I believe webview would also enable this as I have in the previous assignment managed to do so by accident.
+I could also have added a webview to the app and open it in the app, but I wanted to try using exterior resources.

 ![](2_in_app.png)